Share

 • Attend research seminars

-The program will be quantitatively focused but individually designed to fit each fellow’s background.
-In the course of the program, each fellow should gain a thorough grounding in calculus, matrix algebra, basic and intermediate statistics, and basic and intermediate economics.
-Fellows will also have the opportunity to assist faculty in research to become familiar with what research involves.
-Pre-Doctoral Fellows will enroll in up to nine credits of coursework per semester in the first year.
-The second year will focus on mentored research experience.
+Fellows have the opportunity to assist faculty in research to become familiar with what research involves.
+Pre-Doctoral Fellows enroll in up to 9 credits of coursework per semester in the first year, and the second year focuses on mentored research experience.

 Research Assistantship